 The judge will then decide whether to approve the request to divorce - if successful, both partners will receive a Decree of Divorce via mail.
 In some cases, a hearing may be called to settle unresolved matters, and both parties will be required to appear in court.

-If you find yourself facing a divorce, and are struggling to get started, get in touch today.
+If you find yourself needing a McCall Divorce Attorney, and are struggling to get started, get in touch today.
 Our experience team will handle your case with compassion and sensitivity, and ensure that you achieve the best outcome for your family.